Duefectu/BorielBasicGuideForBeginners/README.md

 In the "Releases" section, you can find the version of ZX Basic Studio with support for Next and the sprite editor: https://github.com/Duefectu/BorielBasicGuideForDummies/releases

 Thank you for your support!

+# Bug Fixes
+In this section, I will add any bugs or clarifications that arise.
+Thank you for reporting them.

+- Page 471: It not a bug, but..., in the list code "txt = INPUT$(2)", better use "txt = input(2)"
+- Page 245: In the list remove the "warr" line.